geins-io/geins-sdk/apps/docs/packages/oms/checkout/get.md

+---
+title: Get Checkout
+description: How to get a checkout in the Geins OMS Package
+tags:
+  - sdk
+  - oms
+  - checkout
+  - get-checkout
+---

 # Get Checkout

 To get a checkout, you need to provide a `cartId`.
 This means that you need to have a cart created before you can start the checkout process.
 The `cart` can not be empty or be of a status that is `completed`.
 The Get Checkout will return a `CheckoutType` which contains all the necessary information for the checkout process.